-Home prices jump 14.9% in 2017.
-The annual increase in the median price for San Jose-Cambrian homes has averaged 6.5% per year since 1998.
+The annual median price jumped 13.7% during 2021.
+The annual rate of appreciation for San Jose-Cambrian homes has averaged 6.9% per year since 1998 (CAGR).

 The monthly view of median prices for San Jose-Cambrian homes provides a little more insight into how home prices are moving.
 Keep in mind that the fluctuation may be due to a change in the mix of homes selling in a particular month, not necessarily changes in home values, and that median prices are reported after escrow closes, so monthly values typically lag the actual sale by one month.